aekari/ATM-Simulator/README.md

 # ATM $imulator

-An ATM simulator app where you can cycle through different menues to withdraw, deposit, change name and address.
+An ATM simulator app where you can cycle through different menus to withdraw, deposit, change name and address.
 ## Technologies Used

 ![](https://img.shields.io/badge/-Java-black.svg?style=flat-square&logo=openjdk&colorB=000)